-To mark the Chinese New Year, which starts on 17 February 2026, the ninth edition of China Taste will be held from 1 February to 3 March.
-It is a pioneering gastronomic event promoted by the Embassy of the People’s Republic of China, the Cultural Centre of China in Madrid, Madrid City Council and the Community of Madrid to celebrate 2026, the Year of the Horse.
-In 2026, this culinary festival will bring together 24 leading restaurants in Madrid and is rounded off with several showcooking sessions on the China stand at FITUR.
+To mark the Chinese New Year, which starts on 6 February 2027, the tenth edition of China Taste will be held in February.
+It is a pioneering gastronomic event promoted by the Embassy of the People’s Republic of China, the Cultural Centre of China in Madrid, Madrid City Council and the Community of Madrid to celebrate 2027, the Year of the Goat.
+In 2026, this culinary festival brought together 24 leading restaurants in Madrid and is rounded off with several showcooking sessions on the China stand at FITUR.

 China boasts a varied gastronomic culture which can be discovered through its eight culinary styles or schools (Sichuan, Shandong, Guangdong, Jiangsu, Zhejiang, Fujian, Hunan and Anhui).
 In this respect, China Taste aims to bring cuisine from the Asian giant closer through the participating restaurants.